-The assert statement is supported, but only has an effect when debug=True is passed to the numba.cuda.jit() decorator.
+- They can only be used in kernels, not in device functions. - They only have an effect when debug=True is passed to the @cuda.jit decorator.
 This is similar to the behavior of the assert keyword in CUDA C/C++, which is ignored unless compiling with device debug turned on.